• Skip to primary navigation

 If you think about it, wouldn’t you want for your students to be able to go a French-speaking country and order a meal more than you would want them to be able to memorize a dialogue from your textbook?

-3. Do speaking early and often in the class.
+3. Get them to speak French early and often in the class.

 I made it a practice to do my speaking practice BEFORE any direct instruction (and maybe after, too).
 It’s an amazing way to review and get students in speaking mode before you teach.
-That makes it easier to use the target language, helps them get in French mode, and gets them using the language orally before they are too overwhelmed and tired to try.
+That makes it easier to get them to speak French, helps them get in French mode, and gets them using the language orally before they are too overwhelmed and tired to try.

 Here’s how it might look: